Alpharetta, Children's Dental care, Johns Creek

 - Cheese – A study published in an issue of General Dentistry, the American Academy of General Dentistry’s professional journal, found that eating cheese can raise the pH level in our mouths.
 This then lowers our risk for tooth decay.
 Primary ingredients in cheese are calcium and protein, which work to strengthen tooth enamel.

 - Yogurt – Yogurt is also high in protein and calcium, but also has probiotics, which can improve the health of the gums.
-Probiotics can increase the good bacteria that lives in the mouth, driving out the harmful bacteria.
-Just be sure you choose a yogurt that has a low sugar content.
+Probiotics can increase the good bacteria that live in the mouth, driving out the harmful bacteria.
+Just be sure you choose a yogurt that has low sugar content.

 - Leafy greens – While probably not high on most children’s favorite foods, leafy greens are high in calcium, folic acid, vitamin B and other vitamins and minerals.
 If your child isn’t one to opt for a leafy green salad, add some spinach or kale to a smoothie.

-- Apples – While apples do have sugar in them, they also are high in fiber and have a high water content.
+- Apples – While apples do have sugar in them, they also are high in fiber and have high water content.
 Eating an apple increases the saliva the mouth produces, which can wash away harmful bacteria.
 If you can’t brush your teeth after a meal, pack an apple for a tooth-friendly lunch and it can tide you over until you can properly brush.

 - Carrots and Celery – Like apples, carrots and celery can work to scrape away food particles and harmful bacteria from the teeth.
 Carrots are also full of fiber and vitamin A. Celery is a great source of vitamins A and C that can improve the health of gums.